Keep your little pumpkins safe this Halloween. Children and adults can have a spooktacular night of fun with these tips.

 Wear safe costumes

-- Masks can sometimes obstruct a child’s vision.
+- Masks may obstruct a child’s vision.
 Instead, try non-toxic face paint and makeup.
+Try the make-up in a small area of skin to check for sensitivity before applying to the entire face.

-- Make sure costumes fit properly to avoid tripping hazards.
+- Be sure costumes are flame-resistant and fit properly to avoid tripping hazards.

 Remind older children